soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 This repository contains a collection of custom nodes for Unreal Engine's MetaSounds, which I am working toward releasing as a plugin (working title: "Branches").

 ## Branches
-There are currently twelve nodes available in the *MetaSoundBranches* plugin for testing, with several more in development:
+There are currently thirteen nodes available in the *MetaSoundBranches* plugin for testing, with several more in development:

 | Node      | Description                                                  |
 |-----------|--------------------------------------------------------------|